antronerds/r2-tutorials/docs/Kaplan_Meier.md

 show directly the gene expression level for all samples via a new one-gene-view screen.

-5. To generate a binary heatmap based on the GOOD versus BAD prognoses, click on the go back arrow of your browser and in the Adjustable Settings table set the Kegg Pathway under Gene Filters back to "All".
+5. To generate a binary heatmap based on the GOOD versus BAD prognoses, click on the back arrow of your browser and in the Adjustable Settings table set the Kegg Pathway under Gene Filters back to "All".

 6. Select in the Graphics panel next to Heatmap data "good_bad (binary)" from the pull down menu.
 Click Next.